Mahadi445/Assignment-3/README.md

 # Assignment-2
-Create a BMI calculator In 	Implement the input feature :
+Create a BMI calculator In 	Implement the input feature and Functions :
-1.First Convert to inche and feet to centimetre.
-2.second user input for height and weight cheak Body Mass Index(BMI).
+Firstly, Convert to inche and feet to Get your height in centimetre. secondly, user ask for height and weight to calculate Body Mass Index(BMI). thirdly, Get output.
-3.thirdly Get output.